 Steam from hot springs rises from grates and natural vents along the road to the hotel which is intentionally located directly beneath the arrowhead.

 To say this spot has a colorful history is putting it lightly.
 The first sanitarium was built here in 1864 with the hopes that the area’s gloriously-pure water could heal otherwise incurable diseases.
-Over the property’s history three hotels have operated here, partially due to natural cycle of wildfires and subsequent recovery.
+Over the property’s history, three hotels have operated here, partially due to the natural cycle of wildfires and subsequent recovery.

-The building that stands today was erected as luxury resort and once again welcomed famous guests (like major Hollywood actresses) who came to enjoy its natural surroundings and the legend of “healing waters.”
+The building that stands today was erected as a luxury resort and once again welcomed famous guests (like major Hollywood actresses) who came to enjoy its natural surroundings and the legend of “healing waters.”